google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/correlation_and_filtering.rst

 Correlation and Filtering
 =========================

-As you have learned in Module A, filtering is a useful technique that helps you make sense of a large dataset.
+As you learned in Module A, filtering is a useful technique that helps you make sense of a large dataset.
 Filtering data helps identify the similarities and differences between groups and describe the relationships between variables.
 Recall that a filter is a way of selecting a subset of rows based on a set of column conditions.
 For example, if you have population data over the past ten years for each state, you could use a filter to analyze data only for Florida,